Pristiq (Desvenlafaxine Succinate)

 Frequently Asked Questions

-If you miss your dose and it is less than 12 hours until your next dose, skip the missed dose and take your next dose when you are meant to.
-Otherwise, take it as soon as you remember.
-Do not take a double dose to make up for the missed dose.
+If you miss a dose, skip it if it's less than 12 hours until your next dose, otherwise take it as soon as you remember.

 Important Disclaimer